robbert-vdh/yabridge/README.md

 ### Wine prefixes

 It is also possible to use yabridge with multiple Wine prefixes.
-Yabridge will automatically detect and use the Wine prefix the plugin's `.dll` or `.vst3` file is located in.
+Yabridge will automatically detect and use the Wine prefix the plugin's `.dll`, `.vst3`, or `.clap` file is located in.
 Alternatively, you can set the `WINEPREFIX` environment variable to override the Wine prefix for _all instances_ of yabridge.

 ### Drag-and-drop